jazzband/django-analytical/docs/services/chartbeat.rst

 .. _Chartbeat: http://www.chartbeat.com/

 The Chartbeat service adds code both to the top of the head section and the bottom of the body section.
+If the project uses the sites framework, the domain name of the current website will be passed to Chartbeat.
+Otherwise, Chartbeat will detect the domain name from the URL.

 Required settings